hdShang/arxiv-daily/docs/cs-RO/2025-10-15/papers/251013553v2-hoecken-d-hand-a-novel-robotic-hand-for-linear-parallel-pinching-and.md

 ---
 layout: default
-title: Hoecken-D Hand: A Novel Robotic Hand for Linear Parallel Pinching and Self-Adaptive Grasping
+title: "Hoecken-D Hand: A Novel Robotic Hand for Linear Parallel Pinching and Self-Adaptive Grasping"
 ---

 # Hoecken-D Hand: A Novel Robotic Hand for Linear Parallel Pinching and Self-Adaptive Grasping